 Investments are recognised at the time of the relevant transaction and shown in the balance sheet at fair value.
-Fair value is based on mid-market prices, or in the case of participations in pooled funds on the most recent fund administrator's statement available at the monthly cut-off date, or otherwise on the Chief Investment Officer's valuation.
+Fair value is based on the quoted market prices at 30 June, or in the case of participations in pooled funds on the most recent fund administrator's statement available or otherwise on the Chief Investment Officer's valuation.

 Directly held property is valued by Knight Frank LLP in accordance with the standards of the Royal Institute of Chartered Surveyors.
 Properties held for investment purposes are revalued annually by accredited valuers typically on the basis of estimated open market values on an existing use basis.
 Such valuations are based on assumptions and judgements which are impacted by a variety of factors including changes in market and other economic conditions.